 so we can dance a jig for Christmas and welcome in the new.

-New Bedford's Zeitron Theater: Seamus Egan Music Director, A Christmas Celtic Sojourn
+New Bedford's Zeiterion Theater: Seamus Egan Music Director, A Christmas Celtic Sojourn

-New Bedford's Zeitron Theater will again present A Christmas Celtic Sojourn on December 2017 with music director and friend of Johnny's Seamus Egan.
+New Bedford's Zeiterion Theater will again present A Christmas Celtic Sojourn on December 19 2017, with music director and friend of Johnny's Seamus Egan.

 Last year's show was held on December 15th, the anniversary date of Johnny's passing.
-The show opened with a reading written by Johnny Cunningham and spoken by Maeve Gilchrist (The Dark of Winter, as above).
+The show opened with the poem written by Johnny Cunningham and spoken by Maeve Gilchrist.
 A beautiful tribute, at a beautiful theater, around the corner from where Johnny lived.

-Solas 'goodbye fro awhile' Concert at City Winery, February 2017
+Solas 'goodbye-for-awhile' Concert at City Winery, February 2017

-Seamus Egan from Solas, had a ripping 'goodbye for awhile tour' which included a performance at NYC's City Winery where family, friends and fans packed the house.
-The music was like a riptide pulling you into a current where you hoped for no return!
+Seamus Egan from Solas, had a ripping 'goodbye-for-awhile tour' which included a performance at NYC's City Winery where family, friends and fans packed the house.

 Johnny had an influential impact on the early years of Solas as a Producer of their two albums: Solas in 1996, and Sunny Spells and Scattered Showers in 1997.

-Artist Len Leone at the Salmagundi Club, August 2017
+Artist Len Leone Brings Johnny to the Salmagundi Club, August 2017

-Professional artist Len Leone had some of his paintings of Johnny selected for the Salmagundi Club's Annual Non-Juried Members' Summer Exhibition from 14-25 August 2017.
+Len Leone had one of his paintings of Johnny selected for the Salmagundi Club's Annual Non-Juried Members' Summer Exhibition in August 2017.
 Congratulations Len!

 Leonard Leone was a former art instructor at Marymount Manhattan College of Continuing Education, and is now a Life Member of The Art Students League and an Artist Fellow of The American Society of Aviation Artists.

-Renee an artist, now 92, has been a long time supporter of Johnny's website and preserving his collection.
+Renee, now 92, has been a long time supporter of Johnny's website and preserving his collection.
 Many thanks to her continued support and affection for Johnny.
-She drew these black and white sketches the last time she saw Johnny perform live in NYC.
-Yellow paintings from the book by Caron Cicero McCormick on Renee Maloof McCormick.
+She drew these black and white sketches the last time she saw Johnny perform in NYC.

 Mabou Mines opens after renovation with Lee Breuer's Glass Guignol: The Brother and Sister Play

 Johnny spent many years working with the members of Mabou Mines on the production of Peter and Wendy.
-"The Celts were always travelling, but wherever they travel, they take what's important: music, poetry, dancing, storytelling and humour.
+He had this to say about the importance of culture, "The Celts were always travelling, but wherever they travel, they take what's important: music, poetry, dancing, storytelling and humour.
 Those are the most portable of cultural items."

-Montigny touched on some of the same themes, crediting the late Sarah Delano and Bullard for guiding WHALE to block the wrecking ball and preventing the city to become “just anywhere.”
 The Bethel and Mariners’ Home “are part of the core history of this city,” Montigny said.
 “These two buildings needed to be saved.”
 Walker observed that were it not for whaling, Herman Melville would be without a story to tell in “Moby-Dick.”
 The Bethel and Mariners’ Home are open during the Whaling Museum’s regular hours.
 Admission is free with the Whaling Museum admission.
 Admission without the museum’s ticket has been free, but a small donation is welcomed.
-The Bethel being a church, it cannot sell tickets but can accept donations.
+The Bethel being a church, it cannot sell tickets but can accept donations."

 View of the New Bedford Harbor from Johnny's Apartment Terrace

-Johnny, a long lover of the maritime, would often find relaxation in watching the continuous activity of the New Bedford Harbor, one of the treasures on the East Coast.
+Johnny, a longtime lover of the maritime, would often find relaxation in watching the continuous activity of the New Bedford Harbor, one of the treasures on the East Coast.